 There are two main holidays in China: National Week, at the beginning of October, the week celebrating China’s independence, and Chinese New Year, usually sometime at the beginning of February or end of January.

-If you’re looking to check out the Canton fair, this is usually held in April and May every year.
+If you’re looking to check out the Canton Fair, this is usually held in April and May every year.
 The Canton Fair is a month-long exhibition of manufacturing companies’ products from all over China.
 At the Canton Fair one can find everything from metal cutting laser machines to backpacks.
 Click here to see a metal cutting laser at work.

 Most tourists travel to China during the summer months between June and September.
 It’s typically hot all over China during this time, but may be cooler at higher altitudes.

-The weather in the south remains mild during the winter, and months of November and December are perfect for visiting somewhere like Guangzhou or Hong Kong since it’s no longer hot and not yet cold either.
+The weather in the south remains mild during the winter, and the months of November and December are perfect for visiting somewhere like Guangzhou or Hong Kong since it’s no longer hot and not yet cold either.

-There are lots of cities you may fly into when first arriving in China: Shenzhen, Guangzhou, Hong Kong, Beijing, Shanghai are all popular choices.
-For tickets check out one of these websites: Cheap Tickets, Kayak, Orbitz, Expedia and CheapOair.
+There are lots of cities you may fly into when first arriving in China: Shenzhen, Guangzhou, Hong Kong, Beijing, and Shanghai are all popular choices.
+For tickets, check out one of these websites: Cheap Tickets, Kayak, Orbitz, Expedia and CheapOair.
 A plane ticket will cost you around $1,000-$1,500 if you are flying in from the Americas, Europe, Africa, or Australia.

 There are ATMs all over China and you will be able to take money out using them, however I recommend exchanging for some RMB in your home country before coming to China.
 Many hotels will take credit cards such as Visa, but most restaurants, train, and bus stations will not.